 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-Some motorcyclists rely on two to three electronic devices while on the road.
+Some bikers rely on two to three electronic devices while on the road.
 It’s inconvenient to have your phone or GPS tracker power down in the middle of a ride.
-To prevent this from happening, you need a quality charging system and a reliable USB charger that will keep your devices at peak power.
-We came up with three top picks in our buying guide below.
+To prevent this from happening, you need a high-quality charging system and a reliable USB charger that will keep your devices at peak power.
+We came up with several options in our buying guide below.

 This is an efficient USB charger that works at the 12-24-volt range.
 That makes it suitable for almost all motorcycle types.
 The charger is very powerful and quickly recharges phones, tablets, GPS units, and other USB devices.

-It might charge slower than some other options, especially when it comes to android phones.
-It also drains the motorcycle battery faster.
+- Might charge slower than some other options, especially when it comes to Android phones

 Benefits of Motorcycle USB Chargers